Resistor52/hitc-dev/lab2.3/README.md

+# Service mesh with Isto lab

-# SET UP AWS-CLI, KUBECTL, EKSCTL, EKS (K8S in AWS), GO BINARY AND AWS-IAM-AUTHENTICATOR.
-All commands are prepared to run from a Linux instance.
+*All commands are prepared to run from a Linux instance.
 Feel free to change it for the O.S. that you are working in.

-**1 – In your computer&#39;s CLI, follow the instructions below to install aws-cli (~2 minutes).**
+**1 – Follow the instructions below to install aws-cli (~2 minutes).**

     mkdir EKSLAB ; cd EKSLAB
     curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"